-As we transition to the new SC vaccine dashboard, the new numbers will not match up exactly to the current counts on the DHEC Vaccine Allocation web page.
-This is something that has been discussed and anticipated, for the reasons outlined below:
+As we transition to the newly developed South Carolina vaccine dashboard, some numbers will not match up to the current counts on the DHEC Vaccine Allocation webpage.
+The reasons for this are outlined below:

-- Data on the “Total Doses Given in South Carolina” web page was previously updated manually after pulling from VAMS and/or sources other than SIMON.
+- Data on the “Total Doses Given in South Carolina” webpage was previously updated manually after pulling from the federal VAMS database and sources other than the Statewide Immunization Online Network (SIMON).
 At this point, SIMON is, and will be, the database of record for person level allocations of doses, and therefore where we will continue to source the data for the dashboard.

 Notes About the Data Displayed on the Dashboard

-"Where Vaccines Occur" map indicates where each vaccine is administered, not where the vaccine recipient lives.
+"Total Vaccine Doses by County of Administration" map and table indicates where each vaccine is administered, not where the vaccine recipient lives.

 All data are provisional and subject to change.